ttuhpcc/A_simple_HPC_benchmarking/README.md

 # HPC_benchmarking
-A collection of benchmarking tests for high-performance computing clusters for educational &amp; testing purposes The list consists of
+A collection of benchmarking tests for high-performance computing clusters for educational &amp; testing purposes.
+The list consists of
 * Tips for running  [HPL Benchmarking](https://netlib.org/benchmark/hpl/)
 * Tips for running [HPCG](https://www.hpcg-benchmark.org/)